gdjohnson/TK19/concepts/conversation.md

 ## Insinuation

-See Liz Camp 2018 on insinuation—the advancing of an implicature specifically with the purpose of having plausible deniability if facing opposition.
+See Liz Camp 2018 on insinuation—the advancing of an implicature specifically with the purpose of having [[plausibility|plausible]] deniability if facing opposition.

 ## Switching to a new coordinative equilibrium